network-unit-testing-system/nuts/docs/source/index.rst

 Introduction
 ------------

-The NetTowel Network Unit Testing System or "nuts" in short is the testing component of the NetTowel Project, which is developed at the Institute of Networked Solutions in Rapperswil, Switzerland.
-It draws on the concept of unit tests, known from the domain of programming, and applies it to the domain of networking.
+The Network Unit Testing System or "nuts" in short draws on the concept of unit tests, known from the domain of programming, and applies it to the domain of networking.

 One major difference between unit tests in programming and network tests is the definition of what a test actually is.
 In programming, unit tests normally focus on testing edge cases, since the amount of non-edge cases is not definable.
-In the network testing domain, tests are less about edge cases and more about testing existing network states with pre-defined test cases.
-Such a single test case might be "Can host A reach neighbors X, Y, Z?" on many different devices.
+In the network testing domain, tests are less about edge cases, but more about testing existing network states with pre-defined test cases.
+Such a single test case might be "can host A reach neighbors X, Y, Z?" on many different devices.
 This is what nuts tries to achieve:
 Apply test cases based on your pre-defined network topology to your actual network and have the tests confirm the correct state.

 How nuts works
 --------------